OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 #### Control process with ulimit

-`ulimit` is a built-in bash command that displays or resets a number of resource limits associated with processes running under a shell.
-The changes only affect the current shell.
+`ulimit` is a built-in bash command that displays or resets a number of **resource limits** associated with processes running under a shell.
+The changes only affect the **current shell**.
 To make changes that are effective for all logged-in users, you need to modify `/etc/security/limits.conf`

 A system administrator may need to change some of these values in either direction: